-Born in 1918, Walter L. Katelnikoff received a Bachelor of Architecture degree from the University of Manitoba in 1944.
-Following graduation, Katelnikoff worked for one year in the offices of Moody and Moore, and then joined fellow architect Ernie Smith in an apprentice position with the firm of Northwood and Chivers.
-In 1947, Katelnikoff joined with fellow University of Manitoba graduates Smith and Dennis Carter to form the firm of Smith Carter Katelnikoff; here Katelnikoff completed the final six months of architectural certification program, registering as an architect on 6 November 1947.
+Born in 1918, Walter L. Katelnikoff received a Bachelor of Architecture from the University of Manitoba in 1944.
+Following graduation, he worked for one year in the offices of Moody and Moore, and then joined fellow architect Ernie Smith in an apprentice position with the firm Northwood and Chivers.
+In 1947, Katelnikoff joined with fellow University of Manitoba graduates Ernie Smith and Dennis Carter to form the firm of Smith Carter Katelnikoff; here Katelnikoff completed the final six months of his architectural certification program, registering as an architect on November 6, 1947.

 As a new practice of young men, Smith Carter Katelnikoff began with modest commissions, but quickly moved to take advantage of the post-war boom in construction.
 As early as 1951, Katelnikoff was the partner in charge of construction of Varennes School for the St. Vital School Division.
 Due to the demand for services for Winnipeg’s expanding population, schools were an important part of Katelnikoff’s practice.
 In the 1950s, Smith Carter Katelnikoff also designed Glenlawn Collegiate, Norwood Collegiate Institute (now Nelson MacIntyre Collegiate), Ecole Marion and Silver Heights Junior High.
 This intense activity led the trio of architects to take on a fourth partner, E. Fitz Munn, in 1954, who stayed with the firm until 1956.